quicwg/base-drafts/draft-ietf-quic-transport.md

 - listen for incoming connections, which prepares for the exchange described in
   {{handshake}};
-- if Early Data is supported, embed application-controlled data in the TLS resumption ticket sent to the client; and
+- if 0-RTT data is supported, embed application-controlled data in the TLS resumption ticket sent to the client; and
-- if Early Data is supported, retrieve application-controlled data from the client's resumption ticket and enable rejecting Early Data based on that information.
+- if 0-RTT data is supported, retrieve application-controlled data from the client's resumption ticket and enable rejecting 0-RTT data based on that information.

 In either role, applications need to be able to: